I am a high-energy person. But I haven’t always been that way. There have been times in my life when I was utterly exhausted.

-- Keep a positive attitude.
+Keep a positive attitude.
 This is crucial.
 “For as a man thinks in his heart, so is he” (Proverbs 23:7).
 Negative thoughts deplete your energy.
-Positive thoughts replenish your energize.
+Positive thoughts replenish your energy.

 Someone says, “Hey, how ya doin’?”
 Without thinking, we say, “Well, I’m surviving.”
 Or we might say, “Hangin’ in there.”

 Some people complain that they don’t have time to read.
-Hogwash.
-You have 24 hours in your day—just like I do.
-What you really mean is that it’s not a priority.
+I don’t buy it.
+Everyone gets twenty-four hours a day.
+What they really mean is that it’s not a priority.

 I have a friend who recently gave me this excuse.
 When I probed, I discovered he was spending two hours each evening watching TV.
 Nothing wrong with that, but don’t tell me you don’t have time to read.
 You can’t afford not to read, not if you want to grow and be energized.